ortus-docs/commandbox-docs/packages/endpoints/forgebox.md

 ```bash
 install cborm
 ```
 You can also specify the version of a package you want to install from Forgebox.
-Note, this only currently works if the specified version of the package is in your local artifacts folder.

 ```bash
 install coldbox@3.8.1
 ```

 Given the install command above, if the file `~/.CommandBox/artifacts/coldbox/3.8.1/coldbox.zip` exists on your hard drive, the installation will not connect to Forgebox at all.
 It will be a completely offline installation.
+This only works when you type an exact version that includes a major, minor, and patch number.

 ## In box.json